arcticleo/reso_syndication_legacy/README.md

 	$ rake rets_data:seed

-Optionally, you might want to populate the database with an example listing:
+You might want to populate the database with an example listing:

 	$ rake rets_data:import